spicydog/thai-word-tokenizer/README.md

 # Thai Work Tokenizer for JavaScript

-A web base JavaScript for tokenizing Thai words with longest word matching algorithm in Java Script.
+A web based Thai words tokenizer with longest word matching algorithm in JavaScript.